JoeBee/citizenship-daily/DEPLOYMENT.md

 ## Scheduled Function

 The `generateDailyQuiz` function is automatically scheduled to run:
-- **Time**: Every day at 00:00 UTC (midnight)
+- **Time**: Every day at 00:00 NYC time (America/New_York timezone)
 - **Location**: Cloud Scheduler (visible in Firebase Console > Functions > Schedules)

 ### First Run

 The scheduled function will start running automatically after deployment.
 However, you may want to:
 1. Manually trigger it for today using `generateQuizManually`
-2. Or wait until midnight UTC for it to run automatically
+2. Or wait until midnight NYC time for it to run automatically

 ## Manual Generation